Abdelrhmanmansoor/tf1-frontend/PROJECT-BRIEF.md

 ## 🏁 Conclusion | الخاتمة

-SportX Platform aims to revolutionize the sports industry in Egypt and the Middle East by creating a professional, comprehensive networking platform that connects all stakeholders in the sports ecosystem.
+TF1 Platform aims to revolutionize the sports industry in Egypt and the Middle East by creating a professional, comprehensive networking platform that connects all stakeholders in the sports ecosystem.

 **Key Differentiators:**